-The need for educational opportunities throughout life is now recognised in all sectors of modern society: an intensive period of initial higher education, even of the highest quality, is simply not sufficient in times of rapid social, economic and technological change.
-Through the work of the Department for Continuing Education, Oxford is recognised internationally as a leading provider of extended learning for purposes of professional and personal development.
+The need for new learning opportunities throughout life is now recognised throughout society.
+An intensive, initial period of higher education is not always enough in times of rapid social, economic and technological change.
+The Department for Continuing Education is known worldwide as a leading provider of extended learning for professional and personal development.

-The Department for Continuing Education offers scholarships for the MSt in International Human Rights Law and the MSc in Sustainable Urban Development.
-All Master's and DPhil applicants are considered for Clarendon Scholarships, and the department is committed to seeking to provide scholarship support for other graduate students wherever possible.
+The department contributes to scholarship schemes for the MSt in International Human Rights Law and the MSc in Sustainable Urban Development.
+All masters' and DPhil applicants are considered for Clarendon Scholarships.
+The department is also committed to seeking scholarship support for other students wherever possible.

 The department also offers full-time pre-master’s courses, the Advanced Diploma in British & European Studies and the Foundations of Diplomacy Course.
 These courses are aimed at students who intend to pursue master’s degree studies at leading British universities.
 They combine academic study across a number of disciplines with an intensive English language enhancement programme.